 By mid-December, UW Health neurologists endorsed part two of Tom’s treatment plan, the responsive neuro stimulation (RNS), which will begin in March 2019.

 Driving for Tom remains on hold for now, but there is hope that RNS can play a part in building a seizure-free future for him.

-“So far, things are much better for Tom, especially since the surgery was done.” says Lisa.
-“He has much to look forward to, starting with high-school graduation in May 2019.”
+“So far, things are much better for Tom, especially since the surgery was done,” said Lisa.
+“He has much to look forward to, starting with high school graduation in May 2019.”